-Born This Way Foundation hosts #BeKind21 annually, which calls on participants to practice an act of kindness each day from September 1st to September 21st.
+Born This Way Foundation hosts #BeKind21 annually, which calls on participants to practice an act of kindness each day from September 1st to September 21st with the mission of building kinder, more connected communities that foster mental wellness.
 Individuals are invited to take the pledge and share their experience on social media using the hashtag #BeKind21.
-This year, we made sure to meet our participants where they are, sharing graphics reminding them that kindness is voting, kindness is wearing a mask, kindness is prioritizing time to care for your own wellness, kindness is advocating for a world where Black Lives Matter, and more.
-You can find more in our 2020 #BeKind21 Digital Toolkit.
+We make sure to meet our participants where they are, sharing graphics reminding them that kindness is prioritizing time to care for your own mental health, kindness is caring for the environment, kindness is advocating for an inclusive world that celebrates everyone for who they are, and more.

 Culminating on the U.N.
 International Day of Peace, #BeKind21 invites schools and colleges to kick off the new school year by establishing kinder habits, and for corporate partners, nonprofit partners, and all other participants to head into the fall with a spirit of compassion and kindness across their organizations and in their communities.

 Find inspiring stories from 2021’s campaign on Channel Kindness and learn about 2021’s #BeKind21 by the numbers here:

 - Those who signed up for #BeKind21 were encouraged to report whether they were inviting colleagues, classmates, or other members of their communities to participate in their “Kindness Teams” as well.
 The total number of Kindness Team members signed up via the online form is over 6.8 million.